Sazmanab: Residency Program

 Shortly after Sazmanab's renovations in 2010, Sazmanab began its residency program.
 Sazmanab was the first open-call residency program in Tehran.
 While some residents were housed in the Sazmanab apartment, other residents were provided with living and working space in other locations in Tehran.
-Sazmanab hosted more than fifty artists and curators part of its residency program.
+Sazmanab hosted more than fifty artists and curators as part of its residency program.

 Library

 Sazmanab's library held a variety of books, journals, and other publications related to the arts, cultural discourses, and social sciences.
-While there was an assortment of texts, there were specific sections dedicated to art history, monographs on artists, and exhibition catalogues featuring the work of artists from Iran, the Middle East, and other parts of the world.
+While there was an assortment of texts, there were specific sections dedicated to art history, monographs on artists, and exhibition catalogues featuring the work of artists from Iran and other parts of the world.
 The library also held publications produced by Sazmanab.

 Digital Archive

 The Sazmanab Digital Archive included the documentation of all Sazmanab's projects and events, archived live-stream footage of Sazmanab during its events, episodes from "Sazmanab TV", and Sazmanab's video and film archive “Sazmanab Video Library”.